-Exactly how long can my dogs go without peeing?
+Exactly how long can a dog go without peeing?

 Usually, dogs can go ten to fifteen hours without peeing.
 It may sound good news as this seems that you don’t need to take your dog to pee more often.
 But, forcing your dog to hold their pee can cause some kidney problems such as urinary stones and urinary tract infections.

 No owner wants their dogs to suffer from kidney problems so not allowing your dog to pee on time will only cause complications in the future and discomfort to your dog.